 And when they had prayed, the place where they had gathered together was shaken, and they were all filled with the Holy Spirit and began to speak the word of God with boldness.Acts 4:31

-Reading this again, and mediating on the progression from fear to boldness, and the filling of the Holy Spirit that gave them that boldness, and then reading that the gathered again to pray for more boldness, I realized something: being filled with the Holy Spirit is not a one-time event.
+Reading this again, and mediating on the progression from fear to boldness, and the filling of the Holy Spirit that gave them that boldness, I saw something new: I noticed that they gathered again to pray for boldness.
+They had been filled with the Spirit on the day of Pentecost, but they met again to pray for boldness.
+That’s when I realized that being filled with the Holy Spirit is not a one-time event.